MechaniclMan/Dragonade/README.md

 Installation:

-1. Download and install the latest server version of scripts.dll from http://www.tiberiantechnologies.org/downloads.
+1. Download and install the latest server version of TT from http://www.tiberiantechnologies.org/downloads.
-   Note that DA was designed to work with Scripts 4.0.
+   Note that DA was designed to work with TT 4.1.
 It will not work with earlier versions and may or may not work with later versions.
 2. Copy the contents of the server folder included in this zip to the server folder of your FDS, overwriting any existing files.
 3. Configure da.ini, da_crates.ini, and the relevant gamemode.ini to your liking.